 Avoid wearing tight-fitting, synthetic clothing such as nylon underwear or panty hose that does not allow air circulation.
 Wear loose-fitting clothing made of cotton and other natural fibers until your infection is healed.

-Avoid using other vaginal creams or douches at the same time as butoconazole vaginal unless your doctor approves.
+Avoid using other vaginal products at the same time as butoconazole vaginal, unless your doctor tells you to.